adityaarakal/instant-express-manager/docs/BRANCHING_AND_DEPLOYMENT_STRATEGY.md

 ### For Release Branch

 1. ✅ Only include features with locked tests
-2. ✅ Verify all locked tests pass
+2. ✅ Verify all locked tests pass (Playwright tests tested and working)
+3. ✅ Ensure utils have 100% unit test coverage and passing
+4. ✅ Ensure services/hooks have 100% test coverage (unit OR E2E) and passing
+5. ✅ Verify everything is tested and working
-3. ✅ Review code coverage of locked tests
+6. ✅ Review code coverage of locked tests
-4. ✅ Remove untested code
+7. ✅ Remove untested code
-5. ✅ Ensure production readiness
+8. ✅ Ensure production readiness
+9. ✅ Block merge if locked tests fail (even for already released features)
+10. ✅ Block merge if coverage thresholds not met

 ### For Test Locking